rohithaug/Battle-of-Neighborhoods-Chennai/Battle of Neighborhoods - Chennai/Readme.md

 ## Introduction: Business Problem <a name="intro"></a>

 This project deals with discussing the neighborhoods of **Chennai, The Detroit of India**.
-This project would specifically help Business people planning to start **Restaurants, Hotels, etc.** in Chennai, Tamil Nadu, India.
+This would specifically help Business people planning to start **Restaurants, Hotels, etc.** in Chennai, Tamil Nadu, India.

 The **Foursquare API** is used to access the venues in the neighborhoods.
 Since, it returns less venues in the neighborhoods, we would be analysing areas for which countable number of venues are obtained.
 Then they are clustered based on their venues using Data Science Techniques.
 Here the **k-means clustering algorithm** is used to achieve the task.
 The optimal number of clusters can be obtained using **silhouette score** metrics. **Folium visualization library** can be used to visualize the clusters superimposed on the map of Chennai city.
 These clusters can be analyzed to help small scale business owners select a suitable location for their need such as Hotels, Shopping Malls, Restaurants or even specifically Indian restaurants or Coffee shops.